imaneelmissaoui/Electrophysiology/README.md

 - Reading and writing periodically into the same file causes conflicts in which data can't be accessed properly.
 - The Timings in the CSV (Time column) aren't taken into consideration for a more accurate signal.
 Currently we rely on a constant sampling rate (500Hz).
 - Streamlit "resets" when data is updated and redraws everything instead of just updating the already existing elements.
-- Signal filtering can be improved later and updated to each signal instead of a generic filtering on the type of teh signal (PPG).
+- Signal filtering can be improved later and adapted to each signal instead of a generic filtering on the type of the signal (PPG).
-- Blood Oxygen also generates negative values, management of these aberrant values need to be iplemented later.
+- Blood Oxygen also generates negative values, management of these aberrant values needs to be iplemented later.

 ## Screenshots